I've had some very honest conversations recently with people who are contemplating homeschool, but just don't think they can do it.

 I have learned I have a daughter who is compassionate, fiery (like me), and full of musical talent.

-I have learned I have a little boy who is so precise and loves any kind of details and facts.
+I have learned I have a little boy (not so little anymore) who is so precise and loves any kind of details and facts.
 He will suprise you with his insightful comments and and observations.
 (He will also talk your ears off, which can be draining on this homeschool mom.)